Working with server

 // if the column has been updated by the status field,

-// the client should be notified to move the card to the corresponding column
+// notify the client to move the card to the corresponding column

 updateCardIndex(&c)